enepochatova/influxdb-orm/README.md

   Be attended that <b>tags</b> are always stored as strings in DB.
   That's why we need to specify the original type of class property for convert it back and build entity correctly after we got data from DB.
+ - <b>ArrayOfMetrics</b>:  Must be given to property which contains one-dimensional associative array.
+ This annotation must be unique among class hierarchy.
+Array values will be stored in DB as fields with appropriate keys.
  - <b>Timestamp</b>: Must be given to numeric property and be unique among class hierarchy.
  If this annotation is not given to any property of class hierarchy, it will be equal to null and the point will be stored with current server timestamp.